mmaarij/Secure-LibCurl-Json/README.md

 # Secure [LibCurl](https://curl.se) Wrapper in C++ for HTTP(S) API Calls with [Nlohmann Json](https://github.com/nlohmann/json) Support

-This project uses 2 simple files with `SecureLibCurlJson.h` containing the definitions and `SecureLibCurlJson.cpp` containing all the implementaions.
+This project uses 2 simple files to create the wrapper with `SecureLibCurlJson.h` containing the definitions and `SecureLibCurlJson.cpp` containing all the implementaions.

 ## Windows (Visual Studio 2022)